Bioterrorism Security Risk Assessment Form

 7a.
 Indicate if applicant has any additional states of residence.

 7b.
 List all states that the applicant resided in as an adult (18 yrs of age and older).

 Please note that forms submitted prior to a foreign national’s entry into the U.S. will return an immigration check result of “no record of legal entry into the U.S.” The SRA will be completed and the individual will be identified as a restricted person (unlawful or illegal alien).
 If a foreign national will be in the U.S. briefly and completion of the SRA is urgent, an expedited SRA request can be submitted to APHIS or CDC once the individual enters the country.

 10. Applicant’s city and state, or country of birth.
 If the applicant is a national of more than one country, list each country of citizenship.
 Additionally, list any citizenship(s) that the applicant has renounced.

-11. If born to a US citizen serving a military or diplomatic post in a foreign country please include a copy of the US Citizen Born Abroad Certificate or a copy of the applicant’s U.S. Passport with the
+11. If born to a US citizen serving a military or diplomatic post in a foreign country please include a copy of the US Citizen Born Abroad Certificate with the FD-961 Form.

 Alien registration or admission numbers are issued by the Bureau of Immigration and Customs Enforcement for individuals who are granted lawful permanent resident or naturalized citizen statuses in the U.S. Other situations that individuals would have an alien registration or admission number include the following: Employment Authorization Cards, Temporary Resident Cards, Border Crossing Cards,